 Although Canon is known for cameras, its product range also includes printers.
 Canon offers printers for both the home user, as well as professional office users.
 Inkjets, laser printers, photo printers, and multi-function devices for scanning, copying, and printing.
 A Canon printer driver is required to enable Windows to use your printer if you are using a Canon printer in combination with a Windows PC.

 Which Canon printer driver is required is determined by the printer model and connection type.
-Older Canon printers can use a USB port (or even a parallel port), while modern models often use a wireless connection or ethernet connection.
+Older Canon printers like the Canon PIXMA MG2522, can use a USB port (or even a parallel port), while modern models often use a wireless connection or ethernet connection.

 Download a Driver from Canon